 There is no doubt that HBCU football classics are one of the most popular and exciting events in all of black college sports.
 These games are annual celebrations that bring together like-minded alumni and fans from the old school to the new school.
 The match-ups typically feature fierce long time rivals that leave competitive fans eager to claim bragging rights.
 If you have ever had the privilege to attend a Classic you know it more than just a game – It’s a three-day affair.
+One that I decided to hire a campervan for instead of trying to find a room at the booked years in advance hotels.
 Similar to HBCU Homecomings, the Classic events typically include a parade, step-show, battle of the bands, college fair, comedy show, community outreach, alumni ball or gala, and of course the legendary tailgate party.

 Unlike other bowl games, HBCU football classics are unique in that the biggest draw to the game is the halftime show.
 This has never been more apparent than in this year’s black college football season.
 Disruptions of two of the top Classics halftime show formats appear to be directly related to decreases in overall attendance numbers compared to the 2011 HBCU Classics.
 Below is a list of the top 5 HBCU football classic games for 2012.